ericfayhuynh/EDA-Project/README.md

 ### Objective

-The aim of my project is to improve the relevance and usage of public transportation systems in the United States.
-By analyzing various factors like ridership, service levels, and demographics, I aim to uncover challenges and propose solutions for enhancing public transportation.
+My primary objective is to kickstart an exploratory data analysis (EDA) project focused on enhancing the U.S. public transportation systems.
+The EDA isn't about drawing conclusions but rather igniting exploratory thinking around an idea I'm interested in—improving public transportation.
+By investigating different variables, I aim to find correlations that could guide deeper research and problem-solving in the future.

 ### Summary
-In this project, I engaged in data collection, cleaning, and analysis to answer specific research questions.
-For instance, I looked at how population density correlates with public transportation usage and whether having more registered vehicles in a state impacts public transportation negatively.
-I utilized Python libraries like Pandas for data manipulation, Matplotlib and Seaborn for data visualization, and Numpy and Scipy for numerical and statistical operations.
-I also integrated data from multiple sources, including APIs and various CSV files.
-These technical skills were crucial in deriving meaningful insights and patterns that could guide public transportation strategies.
+In this EDA project, I put my technical skills to the test by gathering data from multiple sources like APIs, CSV files, and other databases.
+I used Python along with its powerful libraries like Pandas for data cleaning and manipulation, Matplotlib and Seaborn for data visualization, and Numpy and Scipy for statistical analysis.
+The key focus was to identify correlations between variables like population density, vehicle ownership, and education levels, among others.
+Although I didn't draw any definitive conclusions, the skills I employed were instrumental in setting the stage for more in-depth analysis and decision-making related to public transportation.

 ### Tools/Libraries
 - Excel